 When frozen and stored properly, kale will last for about a year in the freezer.
 However, I doubt it will last that long!

-How To Preserve Kale (& other leafy greens!)
+How To Freeze and Preserve Kale

-Step 1: De-stem the green (with a knife or by tearing)
+Step 1: De-stem the green (with a knife or by tearing).